Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 The garden was named in 2009 Centennial Park to celebrate Baguio’s 100 years in the capital city.
 Exploring the Garden can be an adventure of its own, bringing you various sections of attractions at once.
 The botanical garden is filled with pines for an unusual purpose.

-A garden provides a nursery for establishing native plants that can grow in a park or a nearby garden, eventually.
+A garden provides a nursery for establishing native plants that can eventually grow in a park or a nearby garden.
 The city park is also an urban green space with many green spaces.
-When it comes to woods/shrubs, it is possible to explore different areas at the same time.
+When it comes to woods/shrubs, it is possible to explore different areas simultaneously.

 16. Burnham Park